Big Vape: The Incendiary Rise of Juul

 Brittainy Cherry (Montlake)

-Single mother Emery Taylor is rock star Alex Smith’s biggest fan—so imagine her surprise when the grieving Oliver wanders into her bar and picks a drunken brawl.
+Single mother Emery Taylor is rock star Oliver Smith’s biggest fan—so imagine her surprise when the grieving Oliver wanders into her bar and picks a drunken brawl.
 When she saves him from the crowd, it sparks an undeniable connection.
-Cherry handles the pair’s slow evolution from friends to lovers with impressive skill and emotional nuance, expertly tugging readers’ heartstrings as both Emery and Alex reckon with their painful pasts in hopes of a brighter future.
+Cherry handles the pair’s slow evolution from friends to lovers with impressive skill and emotional nuance, expertly tugging readers’ heartstrings as both Emery and Oliver reckon with their painful pasts in hopes of a brighter future.

 The Jasmine Throne